 Conditions We Treat

 Why choose the American Endovascular affiliated team of physicians to treat venous insufficiency

 Venous insufficiency will not go away on its own, and the disease can become more dangerous as it progresses.
 If you or someone you know is suffering from symptoms of venous insufficiency, it is essential that you schedule a consultation at an American Endovascular affiliated center.
-A team can diagnose and treat venous insufficiency with a variety of minimally invasive, non-surgical techniques that can successfully minimize or eliminate the condition.
+Our team can diagnose and treat venous insufficiency with a variety of minimally invasive-image guided techniques that can successfully minimize or eliminate the condition.
 Prior to treatment, a thorough physician exam, history, and duplex ultrasound is necessary.

 Treatment options include:

 - Endovenous Thermal Ablation: This cutting-edge technique helps minimize the effects of venous insufficiency via high-frequency radio waves or a laser.
 Both work by heating up the vein and eliminating the bad veins, with minimal bleeding or bruising.
-As a result, less blood pools in the leg, while dramatically improving blood flow by reducing the bulging varicose veins.
 As a result, less blood pools in the leg, dramatically improving blood flow while reducing the bulging veins common with venous insufficiency.

 - Mini Phlebectomy: Minimally invasive specialized tool to remove abnormal bulging veins (varicose veins) with a tiny incision so small that it does not even need a suture.